openshift/enhancements/enhancements/kata-containers/kata-containers-dev-preview.md

 ### Overview
 Kubernetes provides support for RuntimeClasses.
 RuntimeClass is a feature for selecting the container runtime configuration.
 The container runtime configuration is used to run a Pod’s containers.

 CRI-O today comes out of the box with a runc as the default runtime.
-CRI-O also supports RUntimeClasses and using this configuration, it will support a KataContainers runtime as well.
+CRI-O also supports RuntimeClasses and using this configuration, it will support a KataContainers runtime as well.

 The 2 fundamental problems we need to address for getting kata to work with Openshift are: